simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 ## Always use relay

 Audio and video calls on SimpleX Chat are routed via a relay server by default.
-Optionally you can disable this and use peer-to-peer (P2P) instead.
+Optionally you can disable this and use peer-to-peer (P2P) instead, when it is supported by your network.
 However, your IP address will be known to your contacts.

 1. Open the app.
 2. Open the app settings menu.
 3. Tap **Audio and Video calls**.
 4. Toggle the **Always use relay** switch on to use a relay server or off for P2P.

+*Please note*: disabling this option allows P2P calls, but it does not prohibit the use of TURN relays – in case your network providers block P2P connections, the call will still use relays if the are available.
+To prohibit the use of relays you need to change WebRTC ICE server configuration to only include STUN servers, for example: